DaleOrders/AWS-Study-Notes/README.md

 #### 1.12.6.3.
 Offload

-Clients connect to the load balancer using HTTPS and are terminated on the load balancer.
+Clients connect to the load balancer using HTTPS with connection terminated on the load balancer.
 The LB needs an SSL certificate to decrypt the data, but on the backend the data is sent via HTTP.
 While there is a certificate required on the load balancer, this is not needed on the LB.
+It is sent ELB to instance as plaintext (unecrypted)

 Data is in plaintext form across AWS's network.
 Not a problem for most.